 A cute, rhyming book that focuses on all the ways biting can be good.
 For instance, biting into healthy, delicious food is always fun.
 But biting into some extremely hard objects, like an ice cube or a nut, may be a bit less pleasant.
 Most importantly, children are reminded that they should never, ever bite another person!
 Instead of spending a lot time on the negative aspects of biting, the author keeps the tone light and fun.

 Little Dino has a mouthful of teeth that are made for biting.
 The only problem is that this fellow is testing them out on other dinosaurs, including his mother!
 A sturdy board book with funny pictures is just right for toddlers who are experimenting with their teeth.
-Check out the other helpful titles in the Hello Genius book series.

 Louise is a happy-go-lucky little alligator with teeth that get her into a lot of trouble.
 She is proud of her brand new, very sharp pearly whites, so much so that she bites everything in sight!
 A funny take on a serious but thankfully short-lived problem.
 Fortunately, like most other toddlers, Louise outgrows her biting habit, much to the relief of those around her.

 Bootsie Barker is not the kind of friend you want for your children.
 When she comes over to play, she is a total nightmare.
 Bootsie bites, hits, rips up books, pulls hair and destroys everything in her path.
 Kids will get a chuckle out of her naughty behavior and maybe learn a lesson about how not to act around their friends.